UnbiasedOstriches/website/index.md

 * When recruiting you need to accept resumes from anyone.

-* Resumes are usually word documents could contain macro viruses.
+* Resumes are usually word documents which might contain macro viruses or other threats.

 * Our competitors could use a virus in a resume to infect our computers and exfiltrate information about who we are, who has applied to join us, and our secret IP.